NURS FPX 6030 Assessment 2 Problem Statement (PICOT)

 Some forms of exercise regimens might be provided and conducted, remotely, through a range of technologies such as wearable technology, and virtual reality.
 Following the same source by Vargemidis et al, this method enhances the workout regimens’ accessibility and personalization.

-They may all enhance as a total with the improvements in technological that enhance treatment’s access and customization.
-Physical activity is also mentioned in the communication of the American Geriatrics Society where the body released its clinical practice guidelines (Baldwin et al. , 2020).
-While Falls Free and other similar projects insist on exercising for falls prevention and elderly mobility on the other hand .
-Taken as a single unit these programs assists enhance on the elderly people’s health and promote healthy aging.
+They may all enhance as a total with the improvements in technology that enhance treatment’s access and customization.
+Physical activity is also mentioned in the communication of the American Geriatrics Society where the body released its clinical practice guidelines (Baldwin et al., 2020).
+While Falls Free and other similar projects insist on exercising for fall prevention and elderly mobility on the other hand.
+Taken as a single unit these programs assist enhance on the elderly people’s health and promote healthy aging.

 • Missing Information